REGULATORY AND COMPLIANCE ENGINEER/ARCHITECT II

-The incumbent will also be required to drive a State vehicle.
-If you maintain an out-of-state driving license, you must provide a certified copy of your driving record for the appropriate Motor Vehicle Administration at the time of appointment.
-Individuals must maintain a driver's license with no more than 5 points on their driving record to drive a State vehicle.
+This position requires the incumbent to drive a State vehicle.
+If you maintain an out-of-state driving license, you must provide a certified copy of your driving record for the appropriate Motor Vehicle Administration at time of appointment.
+Individuals must maintain a driver's license with no more than 5 points on their driving record in order to drive a State vehicle.

-Education: Bachelor's degree in engineering or architecture from an accredited college or university.
+Education: A Bachelor's degree in engineering or architecture from an accredited college or university.

 Experience: One year of engineering or architectural experience in pollution control, waste remediation, resource conservation, environmental protection, or public health and safety to ensure regulatory compliance with engineering or architectural standards, practices, principles and methods.

-1. A Bachelor’s degree from an accredited college or university with at least 20 credits in engineering and two years performing engineering or architectural work in pollution control, waste remediation, resource conservation, environmental protection, public health and safety, or related areas may be substituted for the engineering degree.
+1. Candidates may substitute the possession of a Bachelor’s degree from an accredited college or university with at least 20 credit hours in engineering and two years performing engineering or architectural work in pollution control, waste, resource conservation, environmental protection, public health and safety, or related areas for the required education.

-2. A Master’s degree in engineering or architecture from an accredited college or university may be substituted for the required experience.
+2. Candidates may substitute the possession of a Master’s degree in engineering or architecture from an accredited college or university for the required experience.

-3. Professional Engineer or Professional Architect registration in the State of Maryland or in a state with comparable requirements may be substituted for the required education and experience.
+3. Candidates may substitute the possession of a current Professional Engineer or Professional Architect registration in the State of Maryland or in a state with comparable requirements for the required education and experience.

 DESIRED OR PREFERRED QUALIFICATIONS